alyakakakayla/VALbot/README.md

-Personal Discord server bot that I began developing in 2019 to keep my friends entertained.
+Personal VALORANT-based Discord server bot that I began developing in 2019 to keep my friends entertained.
 Always in revision and having new features added while constantly adapting to the newest versions of **DiscordJS** and other libraries.

 **Details:**
 - This bot currently has 59 executable commands and can perform a handful of other event-based actions, including sending join/leave messages, logging and counting invites and assigning roles to users.